Meet the U25s

 Toby Little

-Toby started shooting at Greshams School under the watchful eye of Freddie Grounds and he became Captain of the school team in his final year.
-As a cadet, he was was part of the 2017 Athelings (with Harriet as his captain) and 2019 GBU19 team to South Africa.
-Toby is also very proud to represent Wales, having shot every National Match since 2018, and Norfolk County, for whom he first shot while at school.
+Toby started shooting at Gresham’s School at the age of 14 after breaking his nose playing rugby.
+Under the watchful eye of Freddie Grounds he became Captain of the school team in his final year and was selected for the 2017 Athelings (with Harriet as his Captain) and in 2019 the GB U19 team to South Africa.
+Toby is also very proud to represent Wales, having shot every National Match since 2018, and Norfolk county, for whom he first represented while at school.

-This will be his third trip to South Africa having also travelled with GBU25 in 2023 and his second World Championships, after going to New Zealand with the GBU21s and he is really looking forward to meeting international friends on the range once again.
+This will be his third trip to South Africa having also travelled with GB U25 in 2023 and his second World Championships, after going to New Zealand with the GB U21s.
+He is really looking forward to meeting international friends on the range once again, and competing at the highest level against the best in the world.

 Luca O’Flynn

-Luca started shooting in 2013, at the age of 12, after he joined RGS Guildford.
-Starting on air rifle for 2 years, he graduated first to small bore and then to full bore a year later.
-He shot with the Ireland team and the GB U25s shortly thereafter and toured Canada with the Athelings in 2018.
+Luca started shooting in 2013, at the age of 12, after he joined the Royal Grammar School, Guildford.
+Starting on air rifle for two years, he graduated first to smallbore and then to fullbore a year later.
+He shot with the Ireland team and the GB U25s shortly thereafter, and toured Canada with the Athelings in 2018.

-Luca was selected to join the NRA team to the Channel Islands, first in 2020, a tour that was first postponed and then cancelled.
-Eventually he went in 2022, in a team that went undefeated, which had not been done for over 10 years.
-This will be Luca’s first trip to South Africa and he is looking forward to the travelling overseas again very much.
+Luca was selected to join the NRA team to the Channel Islands, first in 2020, but the tour was postponed and then sadly cancelled due to COVID.
+Eventually he went in 2022, in a team that went undefeated, which had not been done for over ten years.
+This will be Luca’s first trip to South Africa and he is very much looking forward to travelling overseas again.

-He is currently studying Product Design at Loughborough University, where he has founded a rifle club and hopes they will start competing in the coming months.
+He is mid-way through studying Product Design at Loughborough University, where he has founded a rifle club and hopes they will start competing in the coming months.